(keep reading to learn what happened)

 Duby’s parents fund the restaurant, and they blame Duby for the restaurant’s failure.

-They say he is slacking off and can do better.
+They say he is slacking off and can do better, which is always a tough thing to hear from your parents, right?

-When he enters, he is immediately put off by the overwhelming smell of seafood.
+When Gordon Ramsay enters Lowery’s Seafood Restaurant, he is immediately put off by the overwhelming smell of seafood.

 I mean, it’s obviously supposed to be pretty seafood-heavy given the name, but you still don’t want to be smelling fish the entire time, right?